vitejs/vite/README.md

 Vite is an opinionated web dev build tool that serves your code via native ES Module imports during dev and bundles it with [Rollup](https://rollupjs.org/) for production.

-- Lightning fast cold server start
+- Lightning-fast cold server start
 - Instant hot module replacement (HMR)
 - True on-demand compilation
 - More details in [How and Why](#how-and-why)